Best Online Engineering Programs in Vermont (2026)

 How does Engineering pay in Vermont compare to other states?

-Vermont salaries are approximately 1.6% higher than the national average for engineering roles.
+Vermont offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Vermont a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Vermont?